How To Talk To Your Therapist

 Remember that there’s no “right” or “wrong” thing to talk about.

 Sometimes, it might feel like you need to dive into “deep” issues in therapy.
-Even if you’re overcoming trauma or living with a mental illness, there are no “right” or “wrong” topics to discuss during your therapy sessions.
+Even if you’re overcoming trauma or living with a mental illness, such as anxiety or other mental health disorders, there are no “right” or “wrong” topics to discuss during your therapy sessions.
 Your psychotherapy sessions are what you make of them—and you’re free to talk about whatever you want.

 Of course, some clients start talk therapy to address specific mental health issues, like anxiety disorders, substance abuse, or compassion fatigue.
+You don’t need to experience severe symptoms to benefit from therapy; even mild issues can be addressed to prevent escalation.
 Other times, clients are navigating periods of emotional distress or a significant life transition and want to discuss their private thoughts with a mental health professional.

 If you’re struggling to open up, remember that nothing is off-limits.
 Finding the right words to express your feelings might seem impossible, but a good therapist will always provide a supportive environment for healing.